You can make perfectly crispy shrimp in your air fryer. Learn how to make tempura fried shrimp in your air fryer in just minutes!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 When you place battered shrimp in hot oil, the oil immediately cooks the outer layer, sealing it to the piece of shrimp.
-In an air fryer, the batter is doesn’t set right away, and it will drip, stick to the tray, and leave a mess.
+In an air fryer, wet batter doesn’t set right away.
+It drips, sticks to the tray, and creates a mess instead of a crispy coating.

 Ingredients